Mali travel advice

 Useful links

 The law of Mali doesn’t prohibit sexual acts between individuals of the same sex.
 However, homosexuality is not widely socially accepted.
-2SLGBTQI+ travellers could face other sanctions.
+2SLGBTQI+ persons could face other sanctions.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Mali.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Mali.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics